 3. Suppliers

 They are the ones who supply intermediary products to the manufacturers of finished goods.
-For example, a computer or laptop manufacturing company will take all the necessary parts and the technology from its suppliers.
+For example, a computer or laptop manufacturing company will take all the necessary parts and technology from its suppliers.

 4. Dealers and Distributors

 With the help of dealers and distributors, a company channelizes its products from the manufacturing units to the market.
-As this group represents the company, their active role in delivering the products to the end-user and ensuring that commodities are well in stock and easily available in stores, retails or other access points is vital for business establishment.
+As this group represents the company, their active role in delivering the products to the end-user and ensuring that commodities are well in stock and easily available in stores retails or other access points is vital for business establishment.

 As an example, a consumer can purchase a cosmetic product from their nearest retail or cosmetic shop.
 They can also hop into shopping malls or do online shopping.
 Therefore, the utmost responsibility of the management is to ensure that the cosmetics are available in all these places and customers don’t return without purchasing their desired product.